 Your one-stop pit stop for all info on SA training/equipment rental to film your videos.

 Please email Paula Brett at the Princeton New Media Center (NMC) to RSVP for a special Walk-In Workshop workshop (approximately 20 minutes duration), introducing your SA team to the essential operating principles of digital filming (camera use, lighting, and sound recording).
-The workshop walk-in hours will be on Friday Nov.
-15 from 10 AM to 1 PM, in Lewis 130.

 NOTE: At least two members from each SA student team must attend this workshop.
 Attendance from your full SA team is not required (although we recommend it).
 We will be workshopping with Media Services rental equipment, i.e. the very equipment available to you for rental and later use, so this is a very practical workshop session that will make your subsequent start-up activities, a lot easier!